 This steep cascade, located in Copper Harbor, has worked its way into a narrow gorge and can be hard to see due to the surrounding trees.
 Climbing along the well-established footpaths (being careful of slippery or falling rocks), courageous adventurers may be able to get a better view.

-- Bridalveil Falls - Munising.
-This 140-foot cascade resembles a lace wedding veil as it spills over the iconic, color-dappled rocks into Lake Superior at Pictured Rocks National Lakeshore.
+This 140-foot Munising cascade resembles a lace wedding veil as it spills over the iconic, color-dappled rocks into Lake Superior at Pictured Rocks National Lakeshore.

-- Haven Falls - Lac La Belle.
-Located in a small roadside park on the Keweenaw Peninsula, this 20-foot waterfall is easy to see from the road.
+Located in a small roadside park on the Keweenaw Peninsula in Lac La Belle, this 20-foot waterfall is easy to see from the road.
 The park is perfect for a quick break and a beautiful view.

-- Laughing Whitefish Falls - Chatham.
-Named after the Laughing Whitefish River, this 100+-foot waterfall cascades down stepped limestone rock.
+Named after the Laughing Whitefish River, this 100+-foot waterfall cascades down stepped limestone rock in Chatham.
 A wooden stairway along the edge of the falls allows visitors to view the falls from a variety of overlooks.

-- Mishicot Falls - Norway.
-As the largest waterfall on the Menominee River’s Piers Gorge, this 8-foot drop straddles the Wisconsin-Michigan border.
+As the largest waterfall on the Menominee River’s Piers Gorge, this 8-foot drop straddles the Wisconsin-Michigan border in Norway.
 The site is known by kayakers and rafters for its swift and powerful Class IV “whitewater” rapids that provide their wildest adventures in the springtime.

-- Upper Tahquamenon Falls - Newberry.
-As the largest waterfall in Michigan — the river spans 200 feet at the falls and drops about 40 feet — this powerhouse is mighty to behold in the springtime (and all-year-round!).
+As the largest waterfall in Michigan, of course this makes our list for must-sees in the spring!
+The Tahquamenon River spans 200 feet at the falls and drops about 40 feet in Newberry.
+This powerhouse is mighty to behold all year round, but especially in the spring.